 #5.
 Cayo Blanco – Varadero

 Most tourists love Cayo Blanco because it is in a pretty remote area in Varadero and, therefore, an ideal resort for relaxation.
 The waters on this gorgeous beach also have sandbars that make sitting and dipping your toes in the warm water quite enjoyable.

-Some things to do at Cayo Blanco include boarding a catamaran for an excursion, diving, and snorkeling at the available coral reefs, enjoying non-motorized water sports with an accompaniment of Cuban music sunbathing.
+Some things to do at Cayo Blanco include boarding a catamaran for an excursion, diving, and snorkeling at the available coral reefs, and enjoying non-motorized water sports with an accompaniment of Cuban music sunbathing.

 #6.
 Guardalavaca – Holguin

-Apparently, Christopher Columbus was enthralled by Guardalavaca and thought it was the most beautiful place he had ever been seen in his lifetime.
+Apparently, Christopher Columbus was enthralled by Guardalavaca and thought it was the most beautiful place he had ever seen in his lifetime.
 Picture a place that the great Columbus had that much to say about, and you will begin to understand just how captivating Guardalavaca is.
 Perhaps, that’s why Fidel Castro himself led the inauguration of the first hotel in Guardalavaca.